chengzhi-c/natural-talk/README.en.md

   <img src="assets/natural-talk.png" alt="Natural Talk" width="100%">
 </p>

-Make AI speak and write like a real person: genuine, direct, immersive — clean the mechanical tropes, keep the creative freedom.
+Make AI speak and write like a real person: genuine, direct, immersive; clean the mechanical tropes, keep the creative freedom.

 ---

 ## Design

-- `SKILL.md`: core rules (bad→good pairs) plus anti-over-correction principles, keeping the context cost of daily dialogue minimal.
-- `references/rules-full.md`: full D/B/C/N numbered spec — the citation basis for manuscript cleanup, where every edit must cite a rule ID.
-- `references/fiction.md`: narrative craft.
-Camera-eye perspective by default, physical resistance over abstract emotion; ending types, narrative structures, and character voices stay free — only locatable mechanical traces are governed.
+**Dialogue** (generation-mode self-checks, rule highlights):

+1. First sentence delivers: no "Great question!" openers, the first sentence is the conclusion.
+2. Answer A when asked A: take a stance, end on facts or a concrete next step; no "this is not only… but also…" grand pronouncements.
+3. Exact counts: asked for 3, give exactly 3.
+4. No strawmen: "it's not A, it's B" reversals banned unless A was actually asserted ("no A, only B" family included); fix is to keep the positive claim and drop the negation.
+5. No macro openers: "In today's world… / With the development of…" cut, get to substance immediately.
+6. Dashes only for interrupted speech; explanatory dashes become full sentences.

+**Narrative** (fiction highlights, full set in `references/fiction.md`):

+7. Abstract-word reversal pairs banned; concrete, filmable actions and sensory facts pass.
+8. "微微/轻轻/缓缓"-style adverb hedges on action cut; the verb carries the weight.
+9. "猛地一僵/瞳孔骤缩" freeze-tropes become stillness and held breath; tension written as physical strain.
+10. Decorative dialogue tags ("he commanded / she intoned") zeroed out; let actions carry force.

+Cleanup mode has its own hard constraints (in-place surgery, information conservation, rule-ID citations — see `SKILL.md`); three anti-over-correction principles protect questions, parallelism, and author habits.

-- `scripts/`: `scan-mechanical.py` scans long drafts; `audit-cleanup.py` audits cleanup outputs for information conservation and rule attribution.
+Mechanical backstops: `scripts/scan-mechanical.py` scans drafts; `audit-cleanup.py` audits cleanup outputs.

 ---